 He was known to look in the windows of future victims and prowl in the yards of homes for several nights before attacking.
 He is believed to have entered the homes of future victims to unlock windows, unload guns and plant ligatures for later use.
 He frequently telephoned them before the attack, sometimes for months in advance, to learn their daily routines.
 He would sometimes hang up the phone or pretend to have the wrong number.

 So the question begs: How could this criminal have operated so openly and brazenly?
 What did he have direct access to, or who tipped him off?
-These are logical, but still unanswered questions.
+These are logical but still unanswered questions.

 Did DeAngelo Have Accomplices?

-Although a narrative is usually spun that serial killers are lone wolves, there are a number of high profile sadistic serial killing cases where the main culprit has flying-monkey-type accomplices.
+Although a narrative is usually spun that serial killers are lone wolves, there are a number of high profile sadistic serial killing cases where the main culprit has a flying-monkey-type accomplice.
 After decades of hearing the lone-wolf narrative in the Son of Sam murders, it’s now widely acknowledged — and freely admitted by David Berkowitz himself — that an entire criminal network or cult was involved.

 At least one of the composite drawings of the period capture DeAngelo’s likeness well.
 But who are the others shown?
-There are many others, and of course many are inconclusive.
+There are many others, and, of course, many are inconclusive.
 But the accomplice theory is far from debunked.